Explanation of actions and places where muscle tears are likely to occur, and how to prevent and deal with muscle tears

 I: Icing

-Immediately after a muscle tear, muscle inflammation occurs.
-Use icing to reduce inflammation.
-For icing, use an ice pillow or an ice bag to cool the affected area until the sensation disappears.
-Take a break for about 20 minutes and then take a break.
-Check the affected area after about 2 hours, and if it is still hot, apply ice again for about 20 minutes.
+Immediately after a muscle rupture, inflammation of the muscle occurs.
+To reduce inflammation, apply ice.
+Use an ice pack or ice pack to thoroughly cool the affected area until it is completely numb.
+Aim for about 20 minutes, then take a break.
+Check the area after about 2 hours, and if it is still hot, apply ice for another 20 minutes

 C: Compression

-While applying icing, apply pressure to the affected area.
-The goal is to reduce inflammation and internal bleeding.
-Apply pressure with taping or bandages.
-If the pressure is too strong, the blood flow in the affected area will be poor, and the color may become worse, and sensory disturbances and numbness may occur, so be careful not to apply too much pressure. please.
-Check the condition of the affected area regularly, as the swelling may become stronger.
+Apply pressure to the affected area while applying ice.
+The purpose is to reduce inflammation and internal bleeding.
+Apply pressure using tape or a bandage.
+If the pressure is too strong, it can reduce blood flow to the area, causing discoloration, loss of sensation, and numbness, so be careful not to apply too much pressure.
+This can also increase swelling, so be sure to check the condition of the area regularly

 E: Elevation

 Immediately after a muscle tear, internal bleeding and swelling may occur.
-To prevent these, the affected area should be lifted higher than the heart to prevent internal bleeding and swelling.
+To prevent this, the affected area is elevated above the heart to prevent further bleeding and swelling

 summary

-We have explained the classification of severity of muscle tears, where they are likely to occur, and how to prevent and deal with them.
-As you get older, your muscles become stiffer, so if you haven't played sports in a while, you need to stretch carefully.
-If you suspect a muscle tear, seek medical attention immediately.
-Be sure to check the extent of your muscle tear and take appropriate measures.
+We have explained the classification of muscle tears by severity, where they are likely to occur, and how to prevent and treat them.
+As we age, our muscles become stiffer, so if you are playing sports for the first time in a while, you need to stretch carefully.
+If you have an injury that you suspect may be a muscle tear, you should see a doctor as soon as possible.
+Make sure to check the extent of your muscle tear and take appropriate measures

 References